 That’s right, so keep your dark ideas in that dark hole where there’s no kissing and no touching and no good sensations and go fuck yourself.

 “Laura,” I say.
 She still has her back to me.

 I don’t want to say the wrong thing and fuck everything up, but the suspicions rocketing around in my head will no longer stay silent.
 I can play the doofus for a long time, but I have some scratch in this now.
 Time to see if I’m as hip deep in the shit as I think.
 I try to make my voice sound calm.
 “I’m guessing that the suits might have been Fleet issue at one point, probably when we got them, but they’re not anymore?
 You’ve done something to them?”
 Laura nods.
 “Does it have to do with the delivery you got?
 The one I wasn’t supposed to know about?”
 Another nod.
 “Something is going to happen, isn’t it?
 Something that Henshaw wasn’t allowed to know about?”
 A long pause.
 A nod.
-“And this something will probably happen during the Championship game?
-When the whole universe is watching?”
+“And this something will probably happen during the championship game?
+When the whole Universe is watching?”
 She turns around, stunned fear etched on her face.
 Not hip deep.
 Neck deep.
 I hold up one hand.
 “I won’t ask what that is, because I know you can’t tell me.”

 Laura closes her mouth.
 Her expression relaxes.
 “Don’t think that by saying you won’t ask, that I won’t tell you what I said I wouldn’t tell you because I think you’re being nice to me.”